sebnitu/BaseWeb/docs/docs/blocks/offcanvas.md

 ```

 <div class="notice warning">
-  <p>Keep in mind if you modify the default classes or transition duration in your <code>$off-canvas()</code> variable map, you should also reflect those changes in your JavaScript where these values are referenced.</p>
+  <p>Keep in mind if you modify the default classes or transition duration in your <code>$offcanvas()</code> variable map, you should also reflect those changes in your JavaScript where these values are referenced.</p>
 </div>

 <section class="subsection subsection-variables" markdown="1">

 # Off-Canvas Variables

-Off-canvas variables are encompassed within the `$off-canvas()` map and are used throughout all off-canvas mixins to set default values.
+Off-canvas variables are encompassed within the `$offcanvas()` map and are used throughout all off-canvas mixins to set default values.

 <table class="table table-docs">
   <tr>